Hong Kong in Village Life: Politics, Gender, and Ritual in the New Territories / By James L. Watson and Rubie S. Watson

 Listing Summary

-Two anthropology scholars from the United States came to live in San Tin and Ha Tsuen in Yuen Long, Hong Kong in the 1960s and 1970s.
-They closely observed the cultural traditions of the two clans, the Wen family and the Tang family, and explored the two clans at that time from an anthropological perspective.
-The social structure, gender differences and religious etiquette of each village.
+Two American anthropologists, residing in San Tin and Ha Tsuen in Yuen Long, Hong Kong, during the 1960s and 1970s, closely observed the cultural traditions of the Man and Tang clans.
+From an anthropological perspective, they explored the social structures, gender disparities, and religious rituals of these two villages at the time.

 Shipping Fees and More